AppMana/holotable-example/README.md

-# AppMana Unity Starter Project
+# AppMana Holotable Example Project

-Use this project as a starting point for developing interactives with AppMana.
+Use this project as a fully featured example of AppMana features in Unity.

 ### Getting Started